-(103. How often are physicians re-credentialed ?/Toytherextent your are subcontracting or leasing provider metworks and the answer to this question values by network then please answer this question separately for each subcontracting arrangement.
+(103. How often are physicians re-credentialed?
+To the restent you are subcontracting or leasing provider inetworks and the answer to this question values by network? then please answer this question separately to reach subcontracting arrangement.

 UnitedHealthcare and its sister organizations recredential their network physicians every 36 months in accordance with NCQA guidelines.